learn-co-curriculum/react-hooks-redux-create-store-lab/README.md

 # (Candy) Store Lab

-## Objectives
+## Learning Goals

-1. Write a method to create a store.
+- Write a method to create a store
-2. Work with stores, reducers, and actions.
+- Work with stores, reducers, and actions

 ## Overview